Guest: Jon Stewart

 MADDOW: But they never criticized George W. Bush for anything, even when he was not doing things that were not sort of conservative.
 They never criticized him.

-STEWART: Yes.
-So, they‘re not—but that‘s—they are ideological.
+STEWART: But they‘re not—but that‘s—they are ideological.

 But they‘re not—I don‘t know that they‘re partisan.